darkn3rd/script-tut/groovy/README.md

 #### Groovy enVironment Manager

-GVM [http://gvmtool.net/] is tool that can manager versions of Groovy and related tools and frameworks.
+GVM [http://gvmtool.net/] is tool that can manages versions of Groovy and related tools and frameworks.

-GVM can be installed on Mac OS X using:
+GVM can be installed on Mac OS X with an active Internet connection and using:

 ```bash
 curl -s get.gvmtool.net | bash
 ```

-Afterwards, you can install groovy:
+Afterwards, you can install groovy with the following command.
+It will download, compile, and install groovy.

 ```bash
 gvm install groovy